-By replacing the missing/failing tooth root, it creates a strong and permanent foundation for a replacement tooth crown that is custom made by the Laboratory technician and fitted a few months after having had the implant inserted.
+By replacing the missing/failing teeth, it creates a strong and permanent foundation for a replacement tooth crown that is custom-made by the Laboratory technician and fitted a few months after having had the implant inserted.
 (See missing back teeth and front tooth.)

 Dental implants are widely considered the number one choice to replace a tooth.
 There are various reasons why tooth loss may occur, including trauma, tooth decay, poor oral hygiene and gum disease being some of the reasons.
-It is very important that you replace a failing or a lost tooth, as the consequences of leaving a missing tooth gap unrestored can develop into more serious oral conditions as time goes on.
+You must replace a failing or a lost tooth, as the consequences of leaving a missing tooth gap unrestored can develop into more serious oral conditions as time goes on.
+See process.

-Dental implants are often the best option when you have a missing tooth, particularly when you cannot or do not want to get tooth supported bridges or removable dentures.
+Dental implants are often the best option when you have a missing tooth, particularly when you cannot or do not want to get tooth-supported bridges or removable dentures.
 Our short video on Maida Smiles Clinic on YouTube explains it.

-With time the missing tooth gap will allow for the other teeth around it to shift slowly and incline towards the gap.
+With time, the missing tooth gap will allow for the other teeth around it to shift slowly and incline towards the gap.
 This, in turn, will change the whole dynamic of your teeth and mouth.
-Changes in your bite, also referred to as dental occlusion (the way your teeth come together), can result in misaligned teeth, deteriorating the straightness that once existed.
+Changes in your bite, also called dental occlusion (the way your teeth come together), can result in misaligned teeth, deteriorating the straightness that once existed.
 It can result in problems in your jaw joints, also called the TMJ.
-On the other hand there will be further spaces in between your other remaining teeth leading to further food getting impacted after each meal and an increased risk of developing gum disease and tooth decay.
+On the other hand, there will be further spaces between your other remaining teeth leading to further food getting impacted after each meal and an increased risk of gum disease and tooth decay.
 See multiple missing teeth solutions.

 There are several benefits to having a dental implant.
-As previously mentioned, a key benefit is that dental implants can help with your self-esteem.
-This is because dental implants look like natural teeth boosting your confidence while supporting your overall oral health.
+As previously mentioned, a benefit is that dental implants can help with your self-esteem.
+Dental implants look like natural teeth, boosting your confidence while supporting your oral health.

 Dental implants do not have to be removed when you eat or when they are to be cleaned.
 In various ways, they act like a normal tooth would.
-Therefore, when you have a dental implant, you also treat it like you would all your other natural teeth.
+Therefore, when you have a dental implant, you treat it like all your other natural teeth.

 If you think a dental implant may be a viable option for you, make sure to book an appointment with an experienced Implantologist dentist to discuss the options available to you.
-The dentist will help you decide whether a dental implant is a solution for you and design a treatment plan to suit you particular requirements.
-We are conveniently located in central London between St John’s Wood and Maida Vale.
-Being next door to Everyman Cinema and right opposite to Tesco Petrol station we are easy to find.
-We look forward seeing you and answering any questions you may have about this type of treatments.
+The dentist will help you decide whether a dental implant is a solution for you and design a treatment plan to suit your particular requirements.
+We are conveniently located between St John’s Wood and Maida Vale in central London.
+Being next door to Everyman Cinema and opposite to Tesco Petrol station, we are easy to find.
+We look forward to seeing you and answering any questions you may have about this type of treatment.